j-white/opennms-stress-tools/README.md

 The tool provided in the `udpgen` directory will generate a stream of either Syslog or SNMPv2 Trap messages via UDP.

 These can be sent directly to OpenNMS, or to a Minion to test the performance of the full stack.

+## udplistener

+A series of fat .jars used to evaluate the rate at which different strategies can handle processing UDP packets.